 Wake Forest law students in the D.C.
 Summer Judicial Externship Program have externed at the U.S. Court of Appeals for the Federal Circuit, the U.S. District Court for the District of Columbia, the U.S. Court of Appeals for Veterans Claims, the U.S. Court of Federal Claims, the Office of the Special Masters, as well as other courts and agencies.

 This is not just an externship.
 You will also take an experiential course that is tailored to judicial clerking.
-The course meets in the evening once per week.
+The course, which is offered virtually or in-person, meets in the evening once per week.

 The judicial clerking course explores the following topics: